Understanding the German Business Visa Framework

 Core Documents:

-- Passport: Valid for at least 3 months beyond return date, issued within last 10 years, with minimum 2 blank pages
+- Passport: Valid for at least 3 months beyond your departure from Germany, issued within the last 10 years, with minimum 2 blank pages

-- Photographs: Two recent passport-sized photos (35x45mm, biometric standards)
+- Photographs: Two recent biometric passport-sized photos (3.5x4.5 cm) meeting Schengen specifications

 - UAE Residence Documentation: Valid residence visa copy and Emirates ID (both sides)